The Stowaway (1958 film): Production

+The film was shot towards the end of 1957 in Tahiti and the Society Islands.
+Scenes were shot on a studio on the island, and on the ship 'Caledonin'.
+Martine Carol spent four months on Tahiti and was back in Paris by January 1958.

+Robinson says half the crew was Australian and the other half was French.
+Filming was completed by November.

 Dialogue scenes were filmed twice, in English (by Robinson) and French (by Habib).
 Robinson claimed he didn't like Habib's style of direction.

 He was a mad home movies crank and would stand by the camera or even ten feet away from it and be shooting the scene that was his first take.
 I used to wonder how the hell does he know what is going on there.
 Often he was on an entirely different angle to the camera.
 He often seemed more concerned about getting a good scene on his little 16 mm camera.
 Right from the beginning I found I was in a marvellous position as the second follow-up director because I could see everything that was being done and then rack my brains for some little thing that might spice the scene up a bit.

 Noted Sydney theatre actor Doris Fitton had a supporting role.
+She filmed on Tahiti for three weeks being back in Sydney by late October 1957.

+While making the film in Tahiti, Robinson and his crew then shot an Italian-French co production called Hula Hula.
+Later they came back to make a pilot for a CBS show Machete and then The Restless and the Damned.

 Release

+On 23 August 1958 Lee Robinson announced Dust in the Sun and The Stowaway were going to be released by Universal in Australia.
+Robinson said, "I consider this deal is a relevant comment on recent statements that the Australian film industry is failing for lack of support."

-The film was released in France but only received a limited release in Australia.
+The film was released in France - Robinson said it had a "five major cinema release in Paris" - but only received a limited release in Australia - it had its debut in Dubbo in 1958 and in Sydney and Melbourne in 1960.
 It was not as successful as Walk into Paradise.
+Robinson blames this on the impact of television and says the losses he made on the film and Restless and the Damnded contributed to Southern International going broke.

+Critical reception

+Variety reviewed the film in Paris in September 1958.
+It reported:

+This garishly colored pic was shot in Tahiti.
+That is its main trump with the easygoing island habits and its scenery.
+Otherwise, this fairly hackneyed adventure yarn lacks the pace, mounting and acting to make color prints worth while for Yank chances...
+Ralph Habib’s cliche-ridden direction does not help instill life into this.
+Miss Carol walks through this listlessly and shows some rounded anatomy at times.
+Serge Reggiani and Roger Livesey are fine as the fortune hunters.

+Kinematograph Weekly reviewed the film in 1959.
+It declared: